bhisaac/5eFP/5eFP-SRD.md

 Part of reaching the next level of experience is understanding why a failure occurred, standing up, brushing oneself off, and trying again.

+**_Negative Swing_.** When negative circumstances start trending, you are experiencing negative swing or the tendency for results to bottom out, flatten out, and fail instead of building up, coming together, and succeeding.
+If you learn to identify the signs of negative swing, you can adjust to it and plan your next steps accordingly.

+- Plan a more conservative approach to whatever you do during a negative swing.
+- Failures that arise can be definitive endings, but perhaps they are not that defined.
+There is a tendency to read too much into negative swing.
+The universe isn't really out to get you; it just feels that way sometimes.
+You aren't cursed or destined to fail.
+- Strive to see these failures as "not now" or "not like this" experiences and, ultimately, opportunities to educate and inform yourself for when (not if!) you try again.

 ### Rule of 20: HOW DID I WIN?

 _No matter how disadvantaged or inexperienced we are, sometimes positive circumstances randomly arise, leading to automatic success._